Making a Creative Difference in our Community

 The program was supported by grants from The Ken Danby Legacy Fund at the Guelph Community Foundation, Neighbourwoods and Centre Wellington Community Foundation.

 In 2020, the Planet Youth theme is #therealselfieproject in support of youth mental health will challenge students to reflect and consider their best and worst selves, celebrating a time or place when they were at their best or what their “self” looked like when it faced challenges.
 The outreach project for 2020 is in process.
 The exhibition date has not been set.

 Youth Addiction & Recovery: The Healing Power of Art & Creative Expression

 In partnership with Portage Ontario Residential Drug Addiction Rehabilitation Centre for youth, Elora Centre for the Arts (ECFTA) has developed a creative and interactive program for students at Portage.
-The program is currently on hold due to Covid-19 and our goal is to begin again in January 2021.
+The program is currently on hold due to Covid-19 and our goal is to begin again as soon as Public Health deems it safe to do so in 2021.
 The program offers arts-based programming in our classroom (one session includes 12 sessions).
 Through individual and team-based art projects, students will have the opportunity to learn art techniques and practice the creative freedom of making mistakes, problem-solving and sharing using their projects as the catalyst.
 The program will culminate in a public mural installation as well as work shown in a youth exhibition, and will include student reflections of their artistic journey.

 Youth recovering from addiction have faced so many traumas in their lives, which have been further compounded by the societal stigma that comes when someone is deemed an addict.
 The result is a young person left feeling marginalized and isolated from their community.
 This project will welcome Portage residents with open arms, allowing them to develop and explore their creativity in a supported environment.
 It will also open up the discussion of mental health on a broader community level among exhibition attendees.